Dario-Felipe/Rocketseat-Starter-JS/README.md

  - Introduction: Concepts 'bout the JavaScript Language and basic sintaxe like: DOM, Conditionals, Loopings.
  - ECMAScript 6+: Explaining some concepts about ECMAScript, adding the Babel, Webpack, Async/Await, Axios and others idea with exercises.
  - NodeJS: Building a application server with MongoDB, Express with concepts about API Reste.
+ - ReactJS: New concepts about all ReactJS ecosystem and making a conection with API Rest.

 Continue...